shengzhuyin/uiuc-datathon-24/README.md

  - **feature_importance.ipynb**: For identifying features, as individuals and in sequence, which were most impactful, using Logistic Regression, Support Vector Machine, Ridge Classifier, and XGBoost.
  - **radial_viz.ipynb**: A Radial graph in contention for best visualization.
  - **modeling.ipynb**: For modeling and subsequent predictions, using LSTM and Transformers.
 We also provided an LLM-based solution, testing Google's BERT in the process, but settling with OpenAI's GPT-3.5 Turbo API.
+ - **xgboostcd.py**: Used XGBoost to extract the relative importance of attributes used to infer resolved/floor calls.
+Requires pre-processing of categorical data (reason, most) to binary encoding.